Srujan1993/datadabblers/README.md

 ### Bronze Layer in Medallion Architecture

+- Within Bronze Layer , we created a fabric notebook and used PySpark code to read crm and social review data from lakehouse files and mirrored tables brought as shortcuts in Lakehouse default schema as input sources
+- This data is then converted into our bronze schema format and loaded as delta lake tables
+- Here is the link to Fabric Notebook
+- Update screenshot of Bronze Schema

 ### Silver Layer in Medallion Architecture

+- Within Silver Layer , we created two fabric notebooks which implemented data cleansing , data enrichement and transformation
+- This notebook : [notebook link] is used for data cleaning and data transformation on raw bronze data to generate optimised version of delta lake tables containing ERP and CRM tables such as products, sales, customers etc
+- This notebook : [notebook_link] reads the data from social twitter reviews table in bronze, and with the use of Azure OpenAI we extract/estimate the item being reviewed from the review text and add a Product Model column to reflect the item in review and provide a key to join to the product table.
+- Update screenshot of Silver Schema

 ### Gold Layer in Medallion Architecture

+- Within Gold Layer Layer , we created three fabric notebooks which implemented for dimemsional data modelling generating dim , fact tables using dataframes and Azure Open AI LLMs
+- Notebook 1
+  - Dimension and Fact tables are created for Products and Sales data using PySpark Notebooks and are loaded as delta lake tables under Gold Schema in the Lakehouse
+  - Dimension tables are created for Products , Customer and Companies where as Fact table is created for Sales data containing details related to Sales along with territorial information and for sales reason
+- Notebook 2
+  - This notebook utilises Azure OpenAI to evaluate the reviews from social media sites.
+The LLM is used to :
+      - Summarise the overall sentiment of customer reviews, whether positive, negative, or neutral.
+      - Extract key insights and themes that stand out, giving us a clearer picture of what customers care about most.
+      - Identify critical inputs or specific product feedback that could drive product improvements or marketing decisions.
+- Notebook 3
+      - This notebook uses the dim and fact tables data created within in the gold layer to come up with aggregated data like sales analyis by product model , prouct categories , Territorial Sales , Sales by Seller Type
+      - Utilising Azure OpenAI to summarise the sales aggregated data in the gold layer.
+Utilising multiple calls to the LLM we compare previous months and years as well as analysing trends and anomalies.
+Key comparisons are stored as individual values in fact ai sales analysis table.
+      - Evaluating the results from the LLM calls in the previous step, we utilise the LLM again to extract insights and understand why sales performed as they did.
+Combining with sales data a product model category level, territories, customer type and social reviews analysis, the LLM was able to identify reasons.
+Key insights are stored as individual values in fact ai sales analysis table
+- Update Screenshot of Gold Schema

 ## Semantic Model